Intensive Scenario Design

 FEES

-$745 per person - Stanford Medicine affiliates; includes continenal breakfast, lunch and refreshments
+$1,270 per person; includes continenal breakfast, lunch and refreshments.

-This program is limited to 6 attendees in order to maximize opportunities for hands-on practice and active learning.
+This program has a minimum enrollment of 6 attendees and is limited to 9 in order to maximize opportunities for hands-on practice and active learning.
+Team enrollment is strongly encouraged.

 CANCELLATION